If you've not yet explored the delights of self-love, it's time to lock the door, pull the curtains and switch off your phone.

 3. Not Enough Time

 If you have a waterproof toy, you might like to try it in the shower or bath.
 And give yourself plenty of time.
-Learning how to have an orgasm can take a fair bit of time, a full hour of exploration and stimulation is not unusual.
+Learning how to have an orgasm can take a fair bit of time, and a full hour of exploration and stimulation is not unusual.
 As you get to know your body and its particular likes & dislikes, you'll be able to cut this time down if you want to.

-The Wetter the Better
+The Wetter, The Better

 We are firm believers in using lube, whether you are using sex toys or not, or whether you are usually plenty wet.
-Lube enhances sensations and you may find it makes everything so much more comfortable.
-There are many different types of lube to try, but you can never go wrong with a paraben-free, water-based lube as it is unlikely to cause irritation.
+Lube enhances sensations, and you may find it makes everything so much more comfortable.

 Once you start having orgasms, you'll likely find they are easier to come by.
 It's about finding out what works for you - this may mean a good vibe, a certain position or maybe downloadable clips featuring your favourite type of fantasy or porn.
 As long as you're having a great time, it's all good.

-Masturbation is About Pleasure
+Masturbation Is About Pleasure

 Masturbation is about pleasure - YOUR pleasure.
-You can take as much or as little time as you want or need, and you spend that time wisely: On yourself.
+You can take as much or as little time as you want or need, and spend that time wisely: On yourself.
 Not having to worry about a partner's pleasure can be incredibly liberating.
-We spend so much time worrying about whether other people are having a great time, we forget or ignore our own wants and needs.
+We spend so much time worrying about whether other people are having a great time, we forget or ignore our wants and needs.
+Masturbation reminds us that our pleasure matters too!